New York Skyline St. Patrick's Theme New York Skyline St. Patrick's Theme

 Planning to be in New York City on or around St. Patrick’s Day?
 Pack something green and let New York Habitat find you a furnished rental apartment for your stay.
 Here are a few ideas for Manhattan rental apartments to help get you started:

-- This furnished two-bedroom rental in Midtown West, New York (NY-10900) is located at 48th Street & 8th Avenue, mere steps from the Theater District and Times Square.
-Occupying the second floor of a lovely brownstone, the apartment sleeps six comfortably while retaining a remarkably cozy feel.
+– This furnished two-bedroom rental in Midtown West, New York (NY-15381) is located at 48th Street & 8th Avenue, mere steps from the Theater District and Times Square.
+The 43-story building features a 24-hour doorman, fitness center, and sun deck offering spectacular views of Manhattan.

 - A furnished 1-bedroom rental in Midtown East, New York (NY-12836) comes complete with an office, open kitchen, and internal washer/dryer.
 Its location in Manhattan’s cosmopolitan Turtle Bay neighborhood puts Midtown landmarks like St. Patrick’s Cathedral and several flagship retailers within easy reach.